Jazz Standards.com : Jazz Standards : Songs : History : Biographies

 Written by John Coltrane

-“Giant Steps,” saxophonist John Coltrane’s influential composition, became the title cut of his first recording as a leader.
-Most of the Giant Steps album was recorded for the Atlantic label in May 1959 with Tommy Flanagan on piano, Paul Chambers on bass, and Art Taylor on drums; however, it wasn’t released until early 1960.
+“Giant Steps,” saxophonist John Coltrane’s influential composition, became the title cut of his first recording as a leader at Atlantic Records.* Most of the Giant Steps album was recorded in May 1959 with Tommy Flanagan on piano, Paul Chambers on bass, and Art Taylor on drums; however, it wasn’t released until early 1960.

 Coltrane had recorded an earlier version of “Giant Steps” in April 1959 with Cedar Walton on piano, Paul Chambers on bass, and Lex Humphries on drums.
 However, he was not pleased with the results and the session was shelved and not released until after his death.